pfred/pfred-docker/README.md

 `docker rmi pfredimg`

+Likewise for the docker volume.
+If it is not longer needed, run the command:

+`docker volume rm pfred-docker_pfred-vol`

 Docker provides a single command that will clean up any resources — images, containers, volumes, and networks that are dangling (not associated with a container), and to additionally remove any stopped containers and all unused images (not just dangling images), add the -a flag to the command: